-The biggest investment in young driver development to date, the Porsche China junior Programme is the most comprehensive talent search ever carried out by Porsche across China and the Asian region.
-Devised and financed entirely by Porsche China, the scheme replicates those held in Europe where all 19 of the Juniors have so far made the grade as professional drivers, including Porsche works driver and former two-time Porsche Carrera Cup Asia champion, Earl Bamber.
+In its biggest investment in young driver development to date, the Porsche China Junior Programme saw the most comprehensive talent search ever carried out by Porsche across China and Asia.
+Devised and financed entirely by Porsche China, the scheme replicates those held in Europe where 19 of the Juniors have so far made the grade as professional drivers, including Porsche works driver and former two-time Porsche Carrera Cup Asia champion, Earl Bamber.

 Following an exhaustive evaluation process, 21-year-old Andrew Tang of Singapore was selected as the 2016 Porsche China Junior.
 Throughout his debut season in the Porsche Carrera Cup Asia, Tang showed incredible talent while racing with the Porsche China Junior Team, winning 2 first place podiums while constantly pushing himself.
 He was also provided with world-class opportunities to participate in life-changing global events, joining Chinese driver for Fun88 Team Sunfonda Zhang Da Sheng at the Mobil 1 Supercup in Hockenheim, Germany as the first all-Asian team to participate as well as joining in the international Porsche Motorsport Junior Selection process.